 This hospital KPI dashboard will give you the big picture you need when running such a complex facility.
 Giving you the principal metrics on the major category you need, you can track the patients your hospital welcomed over a certain period of time, how much their treatments cost or how long they had to wait in the emergency room before seeing a doctor.
 This dashboard also breaks down for you the trends of incoming and outcoming patients per division, from surgery to cardiology, and how long it took them to see a specialist of the respective category.

-The goal is mainly to decrease the average ER (emergency room) wait time, an important metric when it comes to the patient’s experience and the patient’s satisfaction.
+The goal is mainly to decrease the average ER (emergency room) wait time, an important metric when it comes to the patient’s experience and satisfaction levels.
 We can see on this healthcare dashboard the average waiting time broken down by division, which can help spot out which units are facing issues: patients waiting to see a specialist for too long might translate a lack of training for the staff. or an understaffing unit that needs more nurses and doctors.
 This might also show a lack of equipment that needs to be addressed.
-You may also measure that KPI according to the hours of the day or days of the week, so as to allocate staff more efficiently, according to the needs.
+You may also measure this indicator according to the hours of the day or days of the week, so as to allocate staff more efficiently, according to the needs.

 The patient satisfaction dashboard is the showcase of your healthcare facility.
 It will translate the efforts you put in welcoming and treating your patients, as well as the degree of safety you deliver to them.
 Unsatisfied patients will neither return in case of a problem nor recommend your facility to friends and family.
 At the internet age, the viral spread of “bad buzz” can be harmful and hard to contain.